c0wsaysmoo/plane-tracker-rgb-pi/README.md

 When you use git to pull these files you'll have to move everything into a folder up. logos and files must be in the main folder ie /home/xxx/ not /home/xxx/plane-tracker-rgb-pi

 You'll need to fill out the config file.
-I use https://www.latlong.net/ to find lat and long

 If you want to change the clock to 24hr you'll need to edit the clock.py in scene and change line 29 from ("%l:%M") to ("%H:%M")